junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 The field stretches wild, one side opening to the sea, the other against a high city wall.
 Their itinerary doesn't include going to Troy today, though.

-Dean notices the force that gathers near the city wall are easily outnumbered by the other side tens or hundreds of times over.
+Dean notices the force that gathers near the city wall is easily outnumbered by the other side tens or hundreds of times over.

 "That yours?"
 Dean nods toward the outnumbered group.